-16.-(a) A credit agreement which does not comply with the requirements of Part III shall not be enforceable by the creditor.
+18.-(a) A credit agreement which does not comply with the Unenforceability of credit agreements requirements of Part III or section 120 shall not be enforce-35 able by the creditor, which contravene

-(b) a consumer hire agreement which does not comply with the requirements of section 77 shall not be enforceable by 30 the owner, or

-(c) a moneylending agreement which does not comply with the requirements of section 82 shall not be enforceable by the moneylender:
+- (b) a consumer hire agreement which does not comply with the requirements of section 75 shall not be enforceable by the owner, or - (c) a moneylending agreement which does not comply with 40 the requirements of section 82 shall not be enforceable by the moneylender:

-Provided that, where a court is satisfied, in any action, 35 that a failure to comply with any of the foregoing requirements was not deliberate and has not prejudiced the consumer, and that it would be just and equitable to dispense with the requirement, the court may, subject to such conditions that it thinks fit to impose, dispense with 40 that requirement for the purposes of the action.
+Provided that, where a court is satisfied, in any action, that a failure to comply with any of the foregoing requirements other than that at paragraph (c) was not deliberate and has not prejudiced the consumer, and that it would be just and equitable to dispense with the requirement, the court may, subject to such conditions that it thinks fit to impose, decide that the agreement shall be enforceable.

-Immunity of Director.
+Immunity of Director

-17.-No action or other proceedings shall lie or be maintainable against the Director or any other person arising from a failure to perform or to comply with any of the functions conferred on the Director or any other person by this Act.
+19.-No action or other proceedings shall lie or be maintainable against the Director or any other person arising from a failure to perform or to comply with any of the functions conferred on the Director or any other person by this Act.